-If the transmitter is to be removed from the process for calibration, refer to the "Bench Calibration" procedure.
+If the transmitter is to be removed from the process for calibration, refer to "Bench Calibration Setup" below.

 For field calibration, an adjustable air supply and a pressure measuring device are required.
 For example, a dead weight tester or an adjustable clean air supply and pressure gauge can be used.
 The pressure source can be connected to the transmitter process connection with pipe fittings or it can be connected to the vent screw assembly using a calibration screw.
 The calibration screw has a Polyflo fitting and can be used for pressures up to 700 kPa (100 psi).
-It is available from Invensys Process Systems as Part Number F0101ES.
+It is available as Foxboro Part Number F0101ES.

-To set up the equipment, refer to Figure 32 and use the following procedure.
+To set up the equipment, refer to Figure 33 and use the following procedure.

-1. If the transmitter is in operation, follow the "Taking a Differential Pressure Transmitter Out of Operation" procedure on page 34.
+1. If the transmitter is in operation, follow the "Taking a Differential Pressure Transmitter Out of Operation" on page 35.